metabrainz/musicbrainz-server/INSTALL.md

             gpg --recv-keys C777580F
             gpg --verify-files /tmp/dump/*.asc

-        If this is OK and you wish to continue, you can import them with:
+        If this is OK and you wish to continue, you can continue to import them with:

             ./admin/InitDb.pl --createdb --import /tmp/dumps/mbdump*.tar.bz2 --echo